Ejection Rubber Dilemma

 Durometer or Compression/Deflection?

-For as long as some of us can remember we have been using the standard of DUROMETER as the preferred method of comparing different types of ejection rubber.
-Although this type of measurement might help in comparing one type of rubber or elastomer to another; it does nothing in telling us how well it will perform on a die.
-The proper comparison method to use in determining which type of elastomer would work best on a particular die, is a test method called COMPRESSION/DEFLECTION.
-Let me explain…
+For years we’ve been using the durometer as the preferred method of selecting different types of ejection rubber.
+This type of measurement might help compare one kind of rubber/elastomer to another, but it does not tell us how well it will perform on a die.
+The proper comparison method to use in determining which type of elastomer would work best on a particular die is a test method called Compression/Deflection, not durometer.

-Here is the problem with using durometer measurements to qualify ejection materials.
-For our application, the softness or hardness isn’t what matters.
-For us, the spring force of the rubber is the key that determines what is or what is not the right rubber for a particular job.
+In our industry, the softness or hardness isn’t what matters.
+For us, the spring force of the rubber determines the right rubber for a particular job.
 Consider what one instinctively does when comparing two different pieces of rubber.
 They squeeze it between their thumb and forefinger to determine if the rubber will work in their application.
 This test more closely represents Compression/Deflection rather than Durometer.

 Compression/Deflection is the measurement of the spring force of a piece of rubber/elastomer.
-It measures the PSI of force the rubber generates at different percentages of compression.
+It measures the PSI (pounds per square inch) of force the rubber generates at different percentages of compression.
 For example, Red Rhino generates 20 PSI at 20% compression and 31 PSI at 30% compression.
-A simple math equation determines what percentage of compression a piece of elastomer will be exposed to during a diecutting job.
+A simple math equation determines what percentage of compression a piece of elastomer will reach during a diecutting job.

-Once this value is known it can be used in the Functional Range of Motion Chart below to determine the PSI of the various types of rubber under that percentage of compression.
+Once this value is known, it can be used in the Functional Range of Motion chart below to determine the PSI of the various types of rubber under that percentage of compression.
 This chart will lead to an informed decision on which rubber will function best in your application.
-The PSI of each type of elastomer under the various compression percentages is listed within the colored boxes.
+Within the colored boxes is the PSI value under the various compression percentages.